A Consistent ICM-based $\chi^2$ Specification Test: Monte Carlo Experiments - Specification Test

-Different sample sizes $n \in \{200, 400, 600, 800\}$ help to examine the empirical size of the test in DGPs LS1 and LS2.
-For the analyses of power in DGPs LS2 through LS5, the sample size is kept at $n=400$ while $\gamma$ is varied in order to study the power of the proposed $\chi^2$-test in comparison to the wild-bootstrap-based procedures.
-To examine the relative performance of the $\chi^2$-test when $V$ is unaugmented with functions of $Z$, $\widehat{V} = \widehat{U} - 0.5(X_1+X_2) $ in LS1 and LS2 while $\widehat{V}$ is additively augmented with $Z_1^2+Z_2^2+Z_1Z_2$ in LS3-LS4, and $Z_1Z_2$ in LS5.
-For all specifications, $\widehat{V}$ is centered at the mean in view of \cref{rem:Centering_V}.
-The formulation of $V$ in LS2 and LS3 helps to examine the performance of the test if the fixed or local alternative falls within the functional space of the augmentation in $V$ and if it does not as in the case of LS4.
-By choosing an augmentation that exactly matches the fixed alternative, one is able to examine the performance of the pivotal test when the researcher has an alternative in mind.\footnote{One such example is the linear versus quadratic first-stage specifications considered in \citet{dieterle2016simple}.}
+Different sample sizes $n \in \{200, 400, 600, 800\}$ serve to examine the empirical size and local power of the test using DGPs LS1 and LS2 (with $\gamma=0$).
+For the analyses of power in DGPs LS2 through LS4, the sample size is kept at $n=400$ while $\gamma$ is varied in order to study the power of the proposed $\chi^2$-test in comparison to the bootstrap-based ICM procedures.